-ARM's development in 1983 began after Acorn conducted a research with the 32016 processor, which showed that many calculations with 6502 at twice the lower operating frequency than 32016 could be faster than with this seemed to be a much more powerful processor.
-At that time, the 80286 was already available.
-It showed very good performance, but Intel, perhaps sensing the potential of Acorn, refused to provide its processor for testing.
-The technology of 80286 was not closed as 80386 and was transferred to many firms, so the history is still waiting for the disclosure of details of this somewhat unusual refusal.
-Perhaps, if Intel had allowed to use its processor, then Acorn would have used it, and would not have developed ARM.
+The ARM's development in 1983 began after Acorn conducted research with the 32016 processor, which showed that many calculations with the 6502 at twice the lower operating frequency than the 32016 could be faster than with what seemed to be a much more powerful processor.
+At that time the 80286 was already available, it showed very good performance.
+But Intel perhaps sensing the potential of Acorn refused to provide its processor for testing.
+The technology of the 80286 was not restricted as was the 80386 and was transferred to many companies, so history is still waiting for the disclosure of details of this somewhat unusual refusal.
+Perhaps if Intel had allowed the use of its processor, then Acorn would have used it, and would not have developed the ARM.

-ARM was developed by only a few people, and they tested the instruction system using BBC Micro's Basic.
+The ARM was developed by only a few people, and they tested the instruction system using BBC Micro's Basic.
 The development itself took place in the building of a former barn.
-The debut of the processor turned out rather unsuccessful.
-In 1986, a second ARM processor for the BBC Micro was released with the name ARM Evaluation system, which contained 4 MB of memory in addition to the processor (this was very much for those years), which made this attachment a very expensive product.
-Indeed, if you compare it with the computers of that time with comparable performance capabilities, this second processor turned out to be an order of magnitude or even almost two cheaper.
-But there were very few programs for the new system.
-This was a bit strange because it was quite possible to port Unix for this system – there were a lot of Unix variants available those time which didn't require MMU, there were such Unix variants for PDP-11, 68000, 80186 and even 8088.
-Only in the 90s Linux was ported for Acorn Archimedes.
-Perhaps the delay in the appearance of a real Unix for ARM was caused by Acorn's reluctance to transfer ARM technology to other firms.
+The debut of the processor turned out rather unsuccessfully.
+In 1986 the second ARM processor for the BBC Micro was released with the name of the ARM Evaluation system, which contained 4 MB of memory in addition to the processor (this was very much for those years), which made this attachment a very expensive product (above 4000 pounds, it was about $6000).
+Indeed if you compare it with the computers of that time with comparable performance capabilities, this second processor turned out to be an order of magnitude or even almost two orders of magnitude cheaper.
+There were very few programs for the new system.
+This was a bit strange because it was quite possible to port Unix for this system, there were a lot of Unix variants available in that time which didn't require MMU, there were such Unix variants for the 68000, PDP-11, 80186 and even 8088.
+Linux was ported for the Acorn Archimedes only in the 90's.
+Perhaps the delay in the appearance of a real Unix for the ARM was caused by Acorn's reluctance to transfer ARM technology to other companies.

 |The first ARM based system|

-Acorn's somewhat unsuccessful marketing policy led to a very difficult financial situation in 1985.
-Acorn, in addition to ARM, also tried to conduct expensive development of computers for business, which failed, in particular, due to the shortcomings of the 32016 processor chosen for them.
-Acorn Communicator was also not very successful.
-The development of a relatively successful, but not quite IBM PC compatible computer Master 512, was very costly.
-In addition, a lot of financial resources were spent in an unsuccessful attempt to enter the US market, which the Italian company Olivetti, with its rather successful Intel 8086 and 80286-based computers, was allowed to enter into as part of a hypothetical big game of absorbing Acorn itself.
-By the way, after the absorption of Acorn, the role of Olivetti in the US market quickly faded away.
+The Acorn's somewhat unsuccessful marketing policy led to a very difficult financial situation in 1985.
+Acorn in addition to the ARM also tried to conduct expensive development of computers for business which failed, in particular due to the shortcomings of the 32016 processor chosen for them.
+The Acorn Communicator computer was also not very successful.
+The development of a relatively successful but not quite IBM PC compatible computer Master 512, was very costly.
+In addition a lot of financial resources were spent in an unsuccessful attempt to enter the US market, which the Italian company Olivetti, with its rather successful Intel 8086 and 80286-based computers was allowed to enter into, as part of a hypothetical big game of absorbing Acorn itself.
+By the way after the absorption of Acorn the role of Olivetti in the US market quickly faded away.

-As part of Olivetti, Acorn developed an improved ARM2 chip with built-in multiplication instructions, on the basis of which Archimedes personal computers were made.
-They were stunning then with their speed.
+As part of Olivetti Acorn developed an improved ARM2 chip with built-in multiplication instructions, on the basis of which the Archimedes personal computers were made.
+They were stunning then for their speed.
 The first models of those computers became available in 1987.
-However, Olivetti's management was focused on working with IBM PC compatible computers and did not want to use its resources to sell Acorn products.
+However Olivetti's management was focused on working with the IBM PC compatible computers and did not want to use its resources to sell Acorn products.

 ADD R1, R0, R0 shl 6, and multiplying by 63 – with one instruction

 RSB R1, R0, R0 shl 6.
-In the instruction system there is a reverse subtraction, which allows, in particular, to have a unary minus as a special case of this instruction and speed up the division procedure.
-ARM has another unique feature: all its instructions are conditional.
-There are 16 cases (flag combinations) that are attached to each instruction.
-The instruction is executed only if the current set of flags corresponds to the set in this instruction.
-In processors of other architectures, such an execution takes place, as a rule, only for conditional jumps.
-This feature of ARM allows in many cases to avoid a slow jump operation.
-The latter is also facilitated by a fact that when performing arithmetic operations, you can refuse to set status flags.
-With ARM, like the 6809 processor, you can use both fast and regular interrupts.
-In addition, in the interrupt modes, the higher-numbered registers are replaced with the system ones, which makes interrupt handlers more compact and fast.
+In the instruction system there is a reverse subtraction, which allows in particular to have a unary minus as a special case of this instruction and speed up the division procedure.
+The ARM has another unique feature: all its instructions are conditional.
+There are 16 cases (flag combinations) that are attached to each instruction, an instruction is executed only if the current set of flags corresponds to the set in this instruction.
+In processors of other architectures such an execution takes place, as a rule only for conditional jumps.
+This feature of the ARM allows to avoid slow jump operations in many cases.
+The latter is also facilitated by a fact that when performing arithmetic operations you can refuse to set status flags.
+With the ARM like with the 6809 processor you can use both fast and regular interrupts.
+In addition in the interrupt modes the higher-numbered registers are replaced with the system ones, which makes interrupt handlers more compact and fast.

-The ARM instruction system contains significantly fewer basic instructions than the x86 processor instruction system.
-But the ARM instructions themselves are very flexible and powerful.
-Several very convenient and powerful ARM instructions have no analogues for 80386, for example, RSB (reverse subtraction), BIC (AND with inversion, such a command exists for PDP-11), 4-address MLA (multiplication with accumulation), LDM and STM (loading or unloading multiple registers from memory, they are similar to MOVEM command for 68k processors).
-Almost all ARM instructions are 3-address, and almost all 80386 instructions have no more than 2 operands.
-The ARM command system is more orthogonal – all registers are interchangeable, some exceptions are registers R14 and R15.
-Most ARM commands may require 3-4 80386 commands to emulate, and most 80386 commands can be emulated by only 2-3 ARM commands.
-Interestingly, the IBM PC XT emulator on the hardware of Acorn Archimedes with an 8 MHz processor runs even faster than a real PC XT computer.
-In Commodore Amiga with 68000 @7 MHz, the emulator can only work at a speed no greater than 10-15% of the real PC XT.
-It is also fascinating that the first computers NeXT with 25 MHz 68030 showed the same performance of integer calculations as the 8 MHz ARM.
-Apple was going to make Apple ]['s successor in the Möbius project, but when it turned out that the prototype of this computer in the emulation mode overtakes not only Apple ][ but also Macintosh based on 68k processors, the project was closed!
+The ARM instruction system contains significantly fewer basic instructions than the x86 processor instruction system, but the ARM instructions themselves are very flexible and powerful.
+Several very convenient and powerful ARM instructions have no analogues for the 80386, for example, the RSB (reverse subtraction), the BIC (the AND with inversion, such a command exists for the PDP-11), the 4-address MLA (multiplication with accumulation), the LDM and STM (loading or unloading multiple registers from memory, they are both similar to the MOVEM command for the 68k processors).
+Almost all of the ARM instructions are 3-address, and almost all of the 80386 instructions have no more than 2 operands.
+The ARM command system is more orthogonal that means that all registers are interchangeable, some exceptions are registers R14 and R15.
+Most of the ARM's commands may require 3-4 of the 80386's commands to emulate them, and most of the 80386's commands can be emulated by only 2-3 ARM commands.
+Interestingly the IBM PC XT emulator on the hardware of the Acorn Archimedes with an 8 MHz processor runs even faster than a real PC XT computer.
+In the Commodore Amiga with the 68000 @7 MHz, the emulator can only work at a speed no greater than 10-15% of the real PC XT.
+It is also fascinating that the first computers NeXT with the 25 MHz 68030 showed the same performance of integer calculations as the 8 MHz ARM.
+Apple was going to make the Apple ]['s successor in the Möbius project, but when it turned out that the prototype of this computer in the emulation mode overtook not only the Apple ][ but also the Macintosh based on the 68k processors, the project was closed!

-Among the shortcomings of ARM, we can highlight the problem of loading an immediate constant into a register.
+Among the shortcomings of the ARM we can highlight the problem of loading an immediate constant into a register.
 You can load only 8 bits at a time, although the constant can be inverted and shifted.
-Therefore, loading a full 32-bit constant can take up to 4 instructions.
-You can, of course, load a constant from memory with one instruction, but here the problem arises of specifying an address of this value, since the offset can only be 12-bit.
-Another shortcoming of ARM is its relatively low code density, which makes the programs somewhat large and, most importantly, reduces the efficiency of the processor cache.
-However, this is probably the result of the low quality of the compilers for this platform.
-Multiplication instructions allow you to get only the lower 32 bit of product.
-For a long time, a significant drawback of ARM was the lack of built-in support for memory management (MMU) – Apple, for example, demanded this support in the early 90s.
+Therefore loading a full 32-bit constant can take up to 4 instructions.
+You can of course load a constant from memory with one instruction, but here the problem arises of specifying an address of this value, since the offset can only be 12-bit.
+Another shortcoming of the ARM is its relatively low code density, which makes the programs somewhat large and, most importantly reduces the efficiency of the processor cache.
+However this is probably the result of the low quality of the compilers for this platform.
+Multiplication instructions allow you to get only the lower 32 bit of the product.
+For a long time a significant drawback of the ARM was the lack of built-in support for memory management (MMU), Apple for example demanded this support in the early 90's.
 Coprocessors for working with real numbers for the ARM architecture also began to be used with a significant delay.
-ARM did not have such advanced features for debugging as x86 had.
-There is still some oddity in the standard assembler language for ARM: it is standard to write operations for the barrel shifter separated by commas.
-Thus, instead of the simple form
+The ARM did not have such advanced features for debugging as the x86 had.
+There is still some oddity in the standard assembler language for the ARM: it is standard to write operations for the barrel shifter separated by commas.
+Thus instead of the simple form

 R1, shl 7.

-Since 1989, ARM3 has become available with built-in cache.
-In 1990, the ARM development team separated from Acorn and created ARM Holding with the help of Apple and VLSI.
+Since 1989 the ARM3 has become available with a built-in cache.
+In 1990 the ARM development team separated from Acorn and created ARM Holdings with the help of Apple and VLSI.
 One of the reasons for the separation was the excessive cost of ARM development in the opinion of Acorn-Olivetti management.
-It is an irony that, subsequently, Acorn ceased its independent existence and ARM Holding turned into a large company.
-However, the separation of Acorn and ARM Holding was also initiated by Apple’s desire to have ARM processors in its Newton computers and not be dependent on another computer manufacturer.
+It is an irony that subsequently Acorn ceased its independent existence and ARM Holdings became a large company.
+However the separation of Acorn and ARM Holdings was also initiated by Apple’s desire to have the ARM processors in its Newton computers and not be dependent on another computer manufacturer.

-Further development of the ARM architecture is also very interesting, it affected, in particular, the interests of such well-known companies like DEC and Microsoft, but this is another story.
-Although it can be mentioned that thanks to the share in ARM Holding Apple was able to avoid bankruptcy in the 90s.
+Further development of the ARM architecture is also very interesting, it affected in particular the interests of such well-known companies like Intel, DEC and Microsoft, but this is another story.
+Although it can be mentioned that thanks to a share in ARM Holdings Apple was able to avoid bankruptcy in the 90's.